johan162/hpdf_table/docs/APIOverview.md

 ## Misc utility function

  - HPDF_RoundedCornerRectangle()
-   *Draw a rectanle with rounded corners.*
+   *Draw a rectangle with rounded corners.*

  - hpdftbl_stroke_grid()
    *Stroke a grid on the PDF page (entire page).
 This is useful to position the table on a page.
 The grid is measured in points i.e. postscript natural units.